conjurdemos/kubernetes-conjur-demo/README.md

 user has to go through when setting up their own applications.

-**Note:** These demo scripts have only been tested with Conjur v4 and v5 Enteprise.
-Conjur v5 OSS is not yet supported.
+**Note:** These demo scripts have only been tested with Conjur v4 and v5 Enterprise.
+Conjur OSS is not yet supported.

 # Setup